Instantons and Annular Khovanov Homology: The Spectral Sequence

-where $(C(L),d_L)$ is the Floer chain complex used to define $\AHI(L)$. \end{THE} Proposition \ref{KM-ss} follows from the above theorem by filtering the cube $\mathbf{C}$ by the sum of coordinates (and choosing the sign properly).
+where $(C(L),d_L)$ is the Floer chain complex used to define $\AHI(L)$. \end{THE} Proposition \ref{KM-ss} follows from the above theorem by filtering the cube $\mathbf{C}$ by the sum of coordinates (and choosing the signs properly).

 Besides the differential $\mathbf{F}$, we want to define another map on $\mathbf{C}$.
 We move to \emph{complex coefficients} in the following discussion.
 Let $R$ be a sphere slice in $S^1\times S^2$ disjoint with all the three-balls where the skein moves of $L$ happen.
 Let $\nu(R)\subset S^1\times S^2$ be a neighborhood of $R$ that contains $H$ and is disjoint with all the skein moves.
 The cohomology class used to define $\muu(R)$ can be represented as a linear combination $\sum_l a_l V_l$ where $V_l$ are divisors in $B^\ast((-1,1)\times \nu(R))$ (the space of irreducible connections modulo the gauge group) and $a_l\in \mathbb{Q}$.
 By abuse of notation we denote the linear combination by $V_R$ and any intersection with $V_R$ appearing later should be understood as the linear combination of intersections with $V_l$.
 Given $v\ge u$ as before, we define a map